ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 7. Validation

-## Order Rackware RMM
+## Order RackWare RMM
 {: #order-rackware-rmm-vmware}
 {: step}

-Rackware RMM tool is available on the IBM Catalog Marketplace.
+RackWare RMM tool is available on the IBM Catalog Marketplace.

-A VSI with the Rackware RMM software will be installed into the VPC which was provided while ordering on the Catalog page.
+A VSI with the RackWare RMM software will be installed into the VPC which was provided while ordering on the Catalog page.
 The RMM server will have a public IP address for reachability and for default login post provisioning the VSI.

-1. Order Rackware RMM server from the IBM Cloud Marketplace.
+1. Order RackWare RMM server from the IBM Cloud Marketplace.

     a.
 Select your Resource Group.